UK sustainability reporting is proposed to move from voluntary to mandatory over three years.

 The Government estimates these reforms will benefit up to 44,000 medium-sized private companies and 7,000 subsidiary companies, and remove the Directors' Report requirement from approximately 440,000 companies — saving UK businesses around £230 million per year in administrative costs.

-Strand two — extending UK SRS to economically significant private companies.
-The DBT consultation response paragraph 1.16 confirms this will be addressed within the broader MCR consultation.
-Three issues that the consultation must resolve:
+The DBT consultation response paragraph 1.16 confirms the question will be considered within the broader MCR consultation.

 - Subsidiary exemptions.
 Paragraph 1.67 records strong respondent support for an exemption where a parent company already reports against UK SRS or an equivalent international standard (such as ESRS).